Tell us: has there ever been a better name for a pastry than mooncake?

 These days, there's a mooncake for every taste.
 With fillings that range from purple yam to green tea to durian, if you can make it into a paste, custard, or jam, it exists in mooncake form.
 Jelly crust with potato filling?
 Believe it.

-If, after emerging from the black hole of your mooncake Google search back into the real world, you still want to learn more, Elena has you covered with a bit of her own mooncake memories below.
-And no need to worry: we know all the mooncakes you just ordered are research, not poor impulse control.
+If, after emerging from the black hole of your mooncake Google search back into the real world, you still want to learn more, we have you covered with a bit of our own mooncake memories below.
+And no need to worry, we know all the mooncakes you just ordered are research, not poor impulse control.